-A study to investigate The Economic Importance of Water Availability in Kansas was conducted and released in 2015 by Dr. Tim James and his team at Apparat Analytics, LLC, with assistance from GMD3 and the Kansas Aqueduct Coalition.
-Although not peer reviewed, the study found that in the 50th future year from 2013, the expected annual loss to the Kansas economy due to insufficient water supply may be $18.3 billion, expressed in 2015 dollars. $10.4 billion of this annual Gross State Product loss will be from the district.
-The GMD3 area used 2,188,548 acre feet of groundwater in base year 2013 and was projected to use 903,726 acre feet in 2062.
-The projection for the district suggests 10.1% less economy state wide than it would be with sufficient future water supply.
-The report projects there will be 123,961 fewer jobs than would otherwise be available in the district and $5.3 Billion less wages paid that year.
-Economic values are estimated based on: Reduced availability of water in GMD3 in 2062; Non-substitutability of water to compensate for the loss; and Non-adaptability of producers and consumers.
-For these reasons, GMD3 will continue work to extend the existing Ogallala/High Plains Aquifer resource to provide time for adaptations in water use to occur and renewable supplies are identified and considered.

-The Chief Engineer of the Kansas Department of Agriculture, Division of Water Resources (Chief Engineer) has been statutorily charged to make water available for appropriation and the Ogallala/High Plains Aquifer was appropriated beyond a sustainable level prior to when the legislature made recorded water rights mandatory (June 1, 1978)..
-The historical program for the Ogallala/High Plains Aquifer water supply by GMD3 has been one of controlled decline and distributed demand to manage shared groundwater access for economic growth.
+Water import powers.
+The power to construct works for the importation of water into declining groundwater areas by GMD’s is a part of state policy, though no major water importation projects have yet been encouraged by state leaders nor constructed by any Kansas GMD.
+Change is necessary for Kansas in this regard and actions to support this need were identified in the Vision for the future of water in Kansas and later by the GMD3 board, who provided a set of renewable supplies actions in a January 2018 electronic letter to the Kansas Water Authority.
+These actions combine the action items of the state Water Plan with the considerations of the GMD3 as documents separate from this document and in furtherance of the management program in the public interest.

-In response to GMD3 water transportation advocacy, the US Army Corps of Engineers and the Kansas Water Office conducted a Planning Assistance to States (PAS) grant project to update prior feasibility work from a 1982 water transfer study with financial and participation assistance from GMD3.
+Action response.
+In response to the actions of GMD3 water transportation advocacy in 2013, the US Army Corps of Engineers and the Kansas Water Office conducted a Planning Assistance to States (PAS) grant project to update prior feasibility work from a 1982 water transfer study with financial and participation partnership with GMD3 in 2014.
 The original 1982 High Plains Study transfer element “B” investigated the feasibility of transferring water from the Missouri River to the High Plains.
 The results found half again more water available from the Missouri River than in the 1982 study.
-New information renewed work to investigate large transfers and GMD3 will continue working with partners to evaluate all potential transfer sources that can offer new economic opportunities and restore ecological services across the state.
+New information renewed the work to investigate large transfers and GMD3 will continue working with partners to evaluate all potential transfer sources that can offer new economic opportunities and restore ecological services across the state.
 State-wide water leader conversations were captured in an award winning 45 minute documentary supported by GMD3 entitled Feast and Famine: Securing Kansas Water Needs that can be viewed online.
 See: http://kansasaqueductcoalition.com/